ia6382/progressive-chess/README.md

 *0.1∗Manhattan - 0.9∗Covering - 0.8∗Depth - 0.5 if the move leads to a queen promotion of the peasant piece*.

 Manhattan simply sums up all of the Manhattan distances from all of the player's pieces to the opponent's king.
 Covering is a number of free tiles around the opponent's king.
 Depth is the current path's depth (number of previous moves).
-With this heuristic, our algorithm solves 36/60 testing cases in 743 seconds.
-On average it takes 7 seconds per case.
+With this heuristic, our algorithm solves 36 testing cases within the timeout limit of 20 seconds.
+On average it takes 7 seconds per solved case.

 ## Literature